 While you can certainly spend more than 24 hours exploring this beautiful slice of the desert, one day in Page will suffice.
 One day in Page Arizona will allow you to do all of the spectacular activities and see all of the highlights.

 In this guide, I will share with you how to spend a perfect one day in Page, Arizona by giving you a one-day Page itinerary and revealing all of the must-sees and the must-dos of this tiny desert town.

 Disclaimer: This post may contain affiliate links.
 If you click on the links, I may receive a small commission at no extra cost to you.
 As always, all opinions are my own.
 Thanks so much for your support!

 One Day Page, Arizona Itinerary

 Nothing beats a small-town, local coffee shop.
 The food and service are usually exceptional, prices are typically fair, and it’s satisfying to support a small, family-owned business rather than a country-wide chain.

 So rise as early as you can, grab a bite to eat and a quick coffee to-go from this cute family-owned coffee shop, and get fueled for a full day of desert adventures!

-Kayaking on Lake Powell is a treat.
-Not only do you get the pleasure of paddling through these amazing slot canyons (Antelope Canyon), but you can actually get out and hike through it, too!
+Kayaking to Antelope Canyon is a treat.
+Not only do you get the pleasure of paddling through this amazing slot canyon, but you can actually get out and hike through it, too!
 No permit, no tour, and no guide necessary.

-No tour is required to paddle on Lake Powell and explore the slots, but there are tour companies available to guide you if you’d prefer.
+No tour is required to paddle on Lake Powell and explore Antelope Canyon, but there are tour companies available to guide you if you’d prefer.